sudomesh/disaster-radio-website/src/learn/hardware/index.md

 ### Board
 We are in the process of designing a custom PCB prototype, the [schematics and layout](https://github.com/sudomesh/disaster-radio/tree/master/hardware) are open source and could be re-printed by anyone with the necessary knowledge and means.

-You can buy a premade and preflashed board from Aliexpress: [LILYGO® TTGO Disaster-Radio](https://www.aliexpress.com/item/4000396836096.html)

 ### Enclosure
 The enclosure for the disaster.radio is designed to be vaccum-formed or 3d printed.
 The STLs of the enclosure design can be found on our [github](https://github.com/sudomesh/disaster-radio/tree/master/enclosure).

 ### Development boards
 We support a number of off-the-shelf ESP32 development boards for testing or building your own node from parts.
 See our list of supported boards on our [wiki](https://github.com/sudomesh/disaster-radio/wiki/Devices--&-Hardware).

+You can buy a preflashed board from hardware manufacturer LILYGO, [TTGO Disaster-Radio LoRa32 V2.1](https://www.aliexpress.com/item/4000396836096.html).
+One dollar of every LILYGO board sold goes to supporting our development.
+We are not able to offer support for these devices beyond the firmware, and offer no guarantees to their suitability for any particular purpose.

 ### Suggested parts
 It is possible to build a disaster radio node from parts right now.
 Take a look at our suggested list of [parts from Ali Express](https://my.aliexpress.com/wishlist/shared.htm?groupId=100000018985469&aff_platform=link-c-tool&sk=_dU9PdHD&aff_trace_key=8b2fbcd22e2949269996dc8e5605bdc6-1584214442232-08914-_dU9PdHD&terminal_id=ebf102bacb0c46edb94b12edf57a155c&aff_request_id=8b2fbcd22e2949269996dc8e5605bdc6-1584214442232-08914-_dU9PdHD) to get started.